MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/compare-rbac-roles.md

 >[!NOTE]
 > Defender for Identity experiences will also adhere to permissions granted from portal.cloudapsecurity.com.
 Learn more [here](https://go.microsoft.com/fwlink/?linkid=2202729)*

-## Azure Active Directory Global roles access
+### Azure Active Directory Global roles access

-Users assigned with Azure AD global roles might also have access to the Microsoft 365 Defender portal.
+Users assigned with Azure AD global roles may also have access to the Microsoft 365 Defender portal.

-Use this table to learn about the permissions assigned by default to each global Azure AD role.
-Only the Azure AD roles listed below grant access to any Defender for Endpoint, Defender for Office 365, Defender for Identity and Microsoft 365 Defender data or experiences.
+Use this table to learn about the permissions assigned by default in the Microsoft 365 Defender RBAC to each global Azure Active Directory role.

 | AAD role| Microsoft 365 Defender RBAC permissions - Defender for Endpoint scope | Microsoft 365 Defender RBAC permissions – Defender for Office 365 scope|
 |:-------|:-----|:-------|